 Am I a candidate for dental crowns?

 Our dental team will help determine if dental crowns are the right restoration for your needs.
-Before each restorative or cosmetic treatment, our team ensures that patients are in good oral health.
+Before each restorative or cosmetic treatment, our team ensures that patients have good oral health.
 We will examine the teeth and gums for signs of infection or instability.
 Dental crowns can become loose if the teeth or implants beneath the crown are unstable.
 If needed, we can provide patients with additional treatment to prepare them for their crowns.

 What are inlays and onlays?

-Also known as partial crowns, inlays and onlays are similar to both dental fillings and crowns.
+Also known as partial crowns, inlays and onlays are similar to dental fillings and crowns.
 This is because they protect the biting surface of the tooth.
 They are solid pieces of porcelain or composite resin that can cover cavities or areas of tooth damage.
 Inlays cover the biting surface of the tooth between its sides or cusps.
 Onlays cover the entire top of the tooth, including the cusps.

 How long do dental crowns last?